Nazdarovja/Python_Assignment_1_Bob_Ross/README.md

      - It produces output in a suitable form.

 ### Questions for Bob Ross:
--How many lines does the .txt file have?
+- How many lines does the .txt file have?
--How many times does the .txt file write "RUINED" ?
+- How many times does the .txt file write "RUINED" ?
--How many messages was written after 05:00 ?
+- How many messages was written after 05:00 ?
--How many different users does the .txt file contain ?
+- How many different users does the .txt file contain ?
--What is most used word in the .txt file ?
+- What is most used word in the .txt file ?

 ---